kubernetes/autoscaler/cluster-autoscaler/proposals/metrics.md

 * `scaled_down_gpu_nodes_total` counts the number of nodes removed by CA. Scale down reasons are identical to `scaled_down_nodes_total`, `gpu_name` to `scaled_up_gpu_nodes_total`.
+* `skipped_scale_events_count` counts the number of times that the autoscaler has declined to scale a node group because of a resource limit being reached or similar internal event.
+Scale direction can be either `up` or `down`, and the reason explains why the scaling was skipped (eg `CPULimitReached`, `MemoryLimitReached`).
+This is different than failed scaling events in that the autoscaler is choosing not to perform a scaling action.

 ### Node Autoprovisioning operations